 As part of our developer application management services we can:

 All residential lots require individual location ID's, regardless of how the original block was subdivided.
+Therefore, if your property appears not to be registered or discoverable by NBN, you will not be able to register your property with a provider to get internet connection until the application is complete.
 The typical application processing time is 6-8 months.